spxuw/DKI/README.md

 (2) Thought experiment: thought experiemt was realized by removing each present species in each sample.
 This will generated three data type.

-* Item Ztest.csv: matrix of perturbed species collection of size N*C, where N is the number of taxa and C is the total perturbed samples (without header).
+* Ztest.csv: matrix of perturbed species collection of size N*C, where N is the number of taxa and C is the total perturbed samples (without header).

 |           | sample 1 | sample 2 | sample 3 | sample 4 | sample 5 | sample 6 | sample 7 | sample 8 | sample 9 | sample 10 | sample 11 | sample 12 |
 |-----------|----------|----------|----------|----------|----------|----------|----------|----------|----------|-----------|-----------|-----------|